Free (for a day), family-friendly fair flourishes in Dubuque

 Trisha Recker, of Dyersville, Iowa, brought her family out to take in the sights, sounds and smells of the fair.
 This was the first time they all attended together, she added.

-This year's fair included a kid-friendly science show, a magician and hypnotist and an exhibition of Australian fauna featuring reptiles, birds, mammals and an albino kangaroo named Noni.
+This year’s fair includes a kid-friendly science show, a magician and hypnotist and an exhibition of Australian fauna featuring reptiles, birds, mammals and an albino kangaroo named Noni.

 “What really drove us here was the free admission, and they have an Old McDonald petting zoo here,” she said.
 “They have a lot of stuff to see and a lot of stuff to do for the kids and things like that.”